FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 My bus ride home with my brother was early the next morning.

-I didn’t really get any rest with the noise so that was kind of dreary, but during the ride, my next interview was scheduled with Apple Retail for Friday so I was happy.
-Also, the fact that I was greeted by my dog, Nefer, and my mom’s sweet iced tea didn’t hurt either.
+I didn't really get any rest with the noise so that was kind of dreary, but during the ride, my next interview was scheduled with Apple Retail for Friday so I was happy.
+Also, the fact that I was greeted by my dog, Nefer, and my mom's sweet iced tea didn't hurt either.

-On Friday, I’d also be starting my course ‘Design 101’ on [Designlab](https://trydesignlab.com/ "Designlab").
+On Friday, I'd also be starting my course ‘Design 101' on [Designlab](https://trydesignlab.com/ "Designlab").

 Friday comes and the course gets me all excited.
-I’m able to access the course a few hours before the interview.
-I’m even starting to write about my experience with the course in a separate post.
+I'm able to access the course a few hours before the interview.
+I'm even starting to write about my experience with the course in a separate post.

-It’s Sunday now and the first class of my last undergrad semester starts tomorrow at 10 am.
+It's Sunday now and the first class of my last undergrad semester starts tomorrow at 10 am.

 Should be interesting.